reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 - Refs are an escape hatch to hold onto values that aren't used for rendering.
 You won't need them often.
 - A ref is a plain JavaScript object with a single property called `current`, which you can read or set.
 - You can ask React to give you a ref by calling the `useRef` Hook.
-- Like state, refs let you retain information between re-renders of a component.
+- Like state, refs let you retain information between re-renders of a Component.
 - Unlike state, setting the ref's `current` value does not trigger a re-render.
 - Don't read or write `ref.current` during rendering.
 This makes your Component hard to predict.